blakeyoung81/blakesthoughts/src/content/blog/national-girlfriend-day.md

 ---
 title: "National Girlfriend Day: A Man's Guide to the Perfect Day"
-description: "A satirical take on what National Girlfriend Day should really look like, from a man's perspective who's still figuring it all out."
+description: "A take on what National Girlfriend Day should really look like, from a man's perspective who's still figuring it all out."
 pubDate: 2025-08-01
 tags: ["Essays", "Philosophy", "Truth", "National Girlfriend Day"]
 ---